Sheree1986/Sheree-Edmund-Portfolio/High_Paw/README.md

 <details>

 🐾 JF 1.1 Can explain all stages of the software development life cycle (what each stage contains, including the inputs and outputs)

-🐾 JF 1.5 Can follow software designs and functional/technical specifications 🐾 JF 1.6 Can follow company, team or client approaches to continuous integration, version and source control
+🐾 JF 1.5 Can follow software designs and functional/technical specifications

+🐾 JF 1.6 Can follow company, team or client approaches to continuous integration, version and source control

 🐾 JF 2.2 Can identify relevant and up-to-date software designs and how to read and implement functional/technical specifications

 🐾 JF 2.3 Can develop effective user interfaces

 🐾 JF 2.8 Can translate wireframes into User Interfaces

-🐾 JF 3.2 Can explain the principles and uses of relational and non-relational databases.
+🐾 JF 3.2 Can explain the principles and uses of relational and non-relational databases

 🐾 JF 3.6 Can implement a RESTful API

-🐾 JF 3.7 Can implement authentication and authorization to an API 🐾 JF 3.8 Can encrypt sensitive data via hashing
+🐾 JF 3.7 Can implement authentication and authorization to an API

+🐾 JF 3.8 Can encrypt sensitive data via hashing

 🐾 JF 4.2 Can explain organizational policies and procedures relating to the tasks being undertaken, and when to follow them.
 For example, the storage and treatment of sensitive data

-🐾 JF 4.3 Is able to build, manage and deploy code into the relevant environment 🐾 JF 4.8 Can identify and create test scenarios
+🐾 JF 4.3 Is able to build, manage and deploy code into the relevant environment

+🐾 JF 4.8 Can identify and create test scenarios

-🐾 JF 5.1 Knows relevant and up-to-date software testing frameworks and methodologies 🐾 JF 5.4 Understands and is able to identify and create test scenarios 🐾 JF 5.6 Understands how to follow testing frameworks and methodologies
+🐾 JF 5.1 Knows relevant and up-to-date software testing frameworks and methodologies

+🐾 JF 5.4 Understands and is able to identify and create test scenarios

+🐾 JF 5.6 Understands how to follow testing frameworks and methodologies

-🐾 JF 6.3 Able to communicate software solutions and ideas to technical and non-technical stakeholders 🐾 JF 6.4 Works independently and takes responsibility.
+🐾 JF 6.3 Able to communicate software solutions and ideas to technical and non-technical stakeholders

+🐾 JF 6.4 Works independently and takes responsibility.
 For example, has a disciplined and responsible approach to risk, and stays motivated and committed when facing challenges

 🐾 JF 6.6 Shows initiative for solving problems within their own remit, being resourceful when faced with a problem to solve

 </details>